Turkish Breakfast Guide: Foods, Culture & Where to Eat

 Turkish Bread (Ekmek)

 Fresh, crusty bread is the foundation of every Turkish breakfast.
-Turkish bread has a perfect balance of crispy crust and soft interior, ideal for dipping in honey or spreading with cheese.
+Turkish bread has a crisp crust and a soft interior, ideal for dipping in honey or spreading with cheese.

 Pro Tip: Turkish bread is best eaten the same day it's baked.
 Many Turkish families buy fresh bread every morning from local bakeries.